dominikJon/dominikJon/README.md

   </a>
 </p>

-I'm always eager to learn new tools and frameworks, and I enjoy tackling challenging problems to improve my skills.
+I'm constantly learning new tools and frameworks, as this is just the beginning of my journey in the world of programming.

 ### 🏐 Outside of Coding
 When I'm not coding, you'll probably find me pursuing my other passions: